|

 during the Civil War, moreover, hotly contested the North’s ability to maintain its grip on these key coastal strongholds.

-Carolina Division of Archives and History).
-Description:
+(175 pages) (North Carolina Division of Archives and History).
+Description: From the

-coastal region during the Civil War.
-Topics discussed include the strategic importance of coastal North Carolina, Federal occupation of coastal areas, blockade-running, and the impact of
+during the Civil War.
+Topics discussed include the strategic importance of coastal North

-war on civilians along the Tar Heel coast.
+along the Tar Heel coast.

 Recommended Reading: Swamp Doctor: The